hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161732830-d9489120-9d3c-4f74-8619-8c1fb94b8478.png)

-and copy the url and remove the commit id for eg https://gist.githubusercontent.com/ghostmirrorlab/f9b1e6xxxxxxxxxxxxxaaac04520/raw/200d4a93e0eb5ee8d4b0e5a377ce0396a131843e/config.env then the commit id will the the one after raw/ and before /config.env
+and copy the url then remove the commit id

+for eg `https://gist.githubusercontent.com/ghostmirrorlab/f9b1e6xxxxxxxxxxxxxaaac04520/raw/200d4a93e0eb5ee8d4b0e5a377ce0396a131843e/config.env` then the commit id will the the one after `raw/` and before `/config.env`

+now after removing the commit id use tha url for the CONFIG_FILE_URL